doyousketch2/SatRGB/README.md

 Can possibly read:
 - [ ] DGT2 RL - Run Length Encoding
-- [x] DGT2 PP - Packed Pixel data  thanks VGKintsugi, I believe it does now.
+- [x] DGT2 PP - Packed Pixel data.  --  thanks VGKintsugi, I believe it does now.
 - [ ] DIGITIZER_3_Ver2

 *Need to find a disk with these image types to test on.*